rishithakiran/Wordsweeper-Scorpio/README.md

 ## Building
 Using **JDK 8**, in your IDE of choice, set the source directory to be /src.
 Additionally, ensure that your working directory is set to /resources, as it contains both the files need for XML and for tests to run correctly.

+The admin client is in /Admin-client-wordsweeper, and can be built in a similar manner.

 ## Running
-The main class of the server is `com.scorpio.ServerLauncher`, and it will listen on port `11425` by default.
+The main class of the server is `com.scorpio.ServerLauncher`, and it will l isten on port `11425` by default.

+For convernience, we've prebuilt binaries into /artifacts.
+All the necessary files are in this directory, so running the respective jar file will start the software.

 ## Testing
 All tests are in the `com.scorpio.test` package, and as mentioned above, rely upon XML documents from /resources being in the working directory.These tests are written with JUnit 4.